-The depth of the base of Sub-Units E1 ranges from a minimum of -45 m aLAT to maximum -51m aLAT towards the NE corner of the survey area, and the contour interval for charting was set to 2m (Appendix N, Chart No.8).
-Its interval thickness reaches a maximum value of 5 m (Appendix N, Chart No.7).
+The depth of the base of Sub-Units E1 ranges from a minimum of -43 m aLAT to maximum -87m aLAT towards the NE corner of the survey area, and the contour interval for charting was set to 2m (Appendix N, Chart No.12).
+Its interval thickness reaches a maximum value of 11 m (Appendix N, Chart No.11).

-The depth of the base of Unit E ranges from a minimum of -45 m aLAT to maximum -51 m aLAT towards NE, and the contour interval for charting was set to 5 m (see Appendix N, Chart No.6).
-Its interval thickness reaches a maximum value of 65 m (see Appendix N, Chart No.5).
-See Figure 2.17 to Figure 2.21.
+The depth of the base of Unit E ranges from a minimum of -50 m aLAT to maximum -145 m aLAT towards the NE corner of the survey area, and the contour interval for charting was set to 5 m (Appendix N, Chart No.10).
+Its interval thickness reaches a maximum value of 70 m (Appendix N, Chart No.9).
+See Figure 2.15 to Figure 2.21.

-Unit E, based on CPT logs (Table 2.6), is expected to comprise dense to very dense SAND, deposited in a shallow marine environment.
+Unit E, based on CPT logs (Table 2.7), is expected to comprise dense to very dense SAND, deposited in a shallow marine environment.

-Unit E was correlated to the Tongeren Formation, and the Sub-Unit E1 was correlated to the Ruisbroek SAND member (Table 2.5).
+Unit E was correlated to the Tongeren Formation, and the Sub-Unit E1 was correlated to the Ruisbroek SAND member (Table 2.6).

-Figure 2.20: Example of Stratigraphy in UHR seismic data (A34023)
+Figure 2.20: Example of Stratigraphy in UHR seismic data (A44037)

-Unit F (Reflector E to Limit of Interpretation)
+Unit F (Reflector E to Limit of Interpretation - Tertiary)

 Unit F (Early to Middle Eocene in age) is characterized by parallel reflectors with high continuity, high amplitude in the upper part decreasing with depth and moderate frequency.
-See Figure 2.17 to Figure 2.21.

 The Upper boundary (Reflector E) of this Unit can be observed throughout the area, except in the south-west part where it is truncated by the erosional surface at the base of Unit B (Reflector B).

-This Unit, based on CPT logs (Table 2.7) and observed seismic character, was divided in three Sub-Units F1+F2, F3 and F4 (Figure 2.21), considering the vertical resolution of the data (Figure 2.21).
+Based on CPT logs (Table 2.7) and observed seismic character, Unit F was divided in three Sub-Units F1+F2, F3 and F4 (Figure 2.21) considering the vertical resolution of the data.
+See Figure 2.15 to Figure 2.21.

-A wide range of intraformational 'sediment tectonic' deformations is found mainly within Sub-Units F3 and F4.
-These deformations are due probably to the relaxation of temporary states of density inversion linked to undercompaction in the early burial history of the clayey-silty sediment of the argillaceous upper member (Sub-Unit F3) (Ref.18).
+A wide range of intra-formational 'sediment tectonic' deformations is found mainly within Sub-Units F3 and F4.
+These deformations are due probably to the relaxation of temporary states of density inversion linked to under compaction in the early burial history of the clayey-silty sediment of the argillaceous upper member (Sub-Unit F3) (Ref.18).
+See Figure 2.21.
+See also paragraph 2.10.